Birth date: November 3, 1987

 May 25, 2011 - U.S. District Judge Dale Kimball sentences Brian David Mitchell to life in prison.

-2011 - Establishes the Elizabeth Smart Foundation to help promote the "Internet Crimes Against Children Task Force" organized for law enforcement agencies.
+2011 - Smart establishes the Elizabeth Smart Foundation to help promote the "Internet Crimes Against Children Task Force" organized for law enforcement agencies.

 July 7, 2011 - ABC News announces that it has hired Smart as a contributor to comment on missing persons cases.

-February 18, 2012 - Marries Matthew Gilmour at a Mormon temple on the Hawaiian island of Oahu.
+February 18, 2012 - Smart marries Matthew Gilmour at a Mormon temple on the Hawaiian island of Oahu.

 October 7, 2013 - Smart's memoir, "My Story," is released.
 She says the book tells 100% of her 9-month-long ordeal.